-- 50% of the business's revenue will be derived from transients who stay for 30 days or less at a time. - v.
+50% of the business's revenue will be derived from transients who stay for 30 days or less at a time.

+- v.
 Residential facilities that are licensed as nursing homes or assisted living facilities are eligible. - vi.
 Businesses that are engaged in leasing equipment, household goods or other items are eligible.
 (See subparagraph b) above regarding the eligibility of businesses engaged in lending.) - vii.
 Businesses such as barber shops, hair salons, nail salons, and similar types of businesses are eligible, regardless of whether they have employees or contract with individuals to provide the services.
 (See subparagraphs i and iii above regarding ineligibility of developers and landlords.) - viii.
 An ineligible passive business cannot obtain an SBA loan for any purpose, including the purchase or construction of a building for its own use. - d) Life Insurance Companies (13 CFR §120.110 (d)) - i.
 Life insurance companies are not eligible. - ii.
-Even if a life insurance agent writes insurance for only one company, he or she may qualify as an eligible independent contractor if the business meets all of the following factors: - (a) If the insurance agent is subject to the control or direction of another merely as to the result to be accomplished and not as to the means and methods for accomplishing the result; - (b) If the insurance agent hires, supervises and pays employees he or she needs to help perform his or her services; - (c) If the insurance agent performs his or her services at his or her own place of business rather than at the company's place of business; - (d) If the insurance agent is paid by the job or on a commission basis, rather than by the hour, week or month; - (e) If the insurance agent is responsible for paying his or her own business expenses; - (f) If the insurance agent provides the significant amount of his or her tools, materials, and other equipment, even if the insurance company provides some forms, manuals, or other materials; - (g) If the insurance agent invests in facilities that are used by him or her in performing services and are not typically maintained by employees (such as the maintenance of an office rented at fair market value from an unrelated party); and - (h) If the insurance agent can realize a profit or incur a loss as a result of his or her services. - e) Business Located in a Foreign Country or Owned by Undocumented (Illegal) Aliens (13 CFR §120.110 (e)) - i.
-Businesses are not eligible if the business is:
+Even if a life insurance agent writes insurance for only one company, he or she may qualify as an eligible independent contractor if the business meets all of the following factors:

+(a) If the insurance agent is subject to the control or direction of another merely as to the result to be accomplished and not as to the means and methods for accomplishing the result;

+(b) If the insurance agent hires, supervises and pays employees he or she needs to help perform his or her services;

+(c) If the insurance agent performs his or her services at his or her own place of business rather than at the company's place of business;

+(d) If the insurance agent is paid by the job or on a commission basis, rather than by the hour, week or month;

+(e) If the insurance agent is responsible for paying his or her own business expenses;

+(f) If the insurance agent provides the significant amount of his or her tools, materials, and other equipment, even if the insurance company provides some forms, manuals, or other materials;

+(g) If the insurance agent invests in facilities that are used by him or her in performing services and are not typically maintained by employees (such as the maintenance of an office rented at fair market value from an unrelated party); and e) Business Located in a Foreign Country or Owned by Undocumented (Illegal) Aliens (13 CFR §120.110 (e))